-Services that are covered for you What you must pay when you get these services in-network and out-of-network The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Consultation your doctor has with other doctors by phone, internet, or electronic health record. \$0 copayment for each Medicare-covered consultation.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Consultation your doctor has with other doctors by phone, internet, or electronic health record. \$0 copayment for each Medicare-covered consultation.
 Second opinion prior to surgery.
-You will pay the cost-sharing that applies to specialist services (as described under "Physician/practitioner services, including doctor's office visits" above). ^{††} Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, oral exams before a kidney transplant or services that would be covered when provided by a physician).
-Dental services provided by a dentist in connection with care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth are not Medicare-covered benefits and not covered under this benefit. \$25 copayment for each Medicare-covered visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+You will pay the cost-sharing that applies to specialist services (as described under "Physician/practitioner services, including doctor's office visits" above). •Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, oral exams before a kidney transplant or services that would be covered when provided by a physician).
+Dental services provided by a dentist in connection with care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth are not Medicare-covered benefits and not covered under this benefit. \$10 copayment for each Medicare-covered visit.
+You pay these amounts until you reach the \$1,500 Total maximum out-of-pocket.
 Monitoring services in a physician's office or outpatient hospital setting if you are taking anticoagulation medications, such as Coumadin, Heparin or Warfarin (these services may also be referred to as 'Coumadin Clinic' services).
-You will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit chart)
+You will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit chart) depending on where you receive services.